amangupta37/30-JavaScript-Projects/README.md

-# 30-days-of-JavaScript
+# 30 JavaScript Projects

-30 days and 30 projects on Vanilla JavaScript
+List of 30 projects based on Vanilla JavaScript

 ---